 By staying at a treatment center, clients receive care for an extended period of time.
 They can participate in therapy and other options and begin to learn how to live lives without alcohol.

-Inpatient alcohol rehabs in Aurora, CO, also remove their clients from people and situations that could be fueling their substance abuse or addiction.
+Inpatient alcohol rehabs in Aurora, CO, also remove their clients from people and situations that could be fueling their substance use disorder or addiction.
 The facilities can work with clients to develop ways to face these potential triggers.

 If situations or people threaten to end their clients’ newfound sobriety and jeopardize their long-term recovery, professionals at an addiction treatment center in Aurora, CO, can work with clients to break from these destructive influences entirely.

-Why does substance abuse treatment in Aurora, CO, often feature support groups?
+Why does substance use disorder treatment in Aurora, CO, often feature support groups?